Sussex-Psychology-Software-Team/Sussex-Psychology-Software-Team.github.io/index.markdown

 layout: home
 ---

-We are the University of Sussex Psychology Department's dedicated resource for software project work.
+We are the University of Sussex Psychology Department's dedicated resource for innovative software project work.
 We specialise in developing and supporting software-based tools and applications for psychology research.
 The team has a wide experience of software projects in psychology, from experiments in jspsych, python, MATLAB and unusual Qualtrics setups, to large online interventions, digital health apps, tablet games and VR.

 ### Software development

-*   **Web and Mobile Applications:** e.g. Online interventions, longitudinal studies, data platforms.
+*   **Web and Mobile Applications:** e.g. Apps, online interventions, longitudinal studies, data platforms.

 *   **Games & Virtual Reality (VR):** Tablet games, and immersive experiences.